-Small Business Saturday 2024: Everything You Need To Know For the Big Day
+Small Business Saturday 2025: Everything You Need To Know To Celebrate

 This year marks the 15th anniversary, and the 14th year that Small Business Saturday has been co-sponsored by the SBA.
 Now, this annual shopping tradition provides a boost for businesses of all kinds and helps people to feel more connected to their local economies.